mooori/sim-validator-assignment/README.md

 # Show a description of the simulation parameters.
 cargo run -p sim-validator-assignment -- --help
 # Run a simulation with your parameters.
-cargo run -p sim-validator-assignment -- --num-blocks <...>
+cargo run -p sim-validator-assignment -- run --num-blocks <...>

 # Alternatively, run a simulation defined in the `Makefile`.
 make <target>